calcitem/Sanmill/Readme.md

 Sanmill CUI has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.

-On Unix-like systems, it should be easy to compile Sanmill directly from the source code with the included Makefile in the folder `src`.
-In general it is recommended to run `make help` to see a list of make targets with corresponding descriptions.
+It should be easy to compile Sanmill directly from the source code on Unix-like systems with the included Makefile in the folder `src`.
+Generally, it is recommended to run `make help` to see a list of make targets with corresponding descriptions.

 ```shell
 cd src